corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

             // Retrieve the list of identities with which we COULD have shared transaction data val businessNetworkMembers: List<Party> = getMembers()

-            // Initiate a subFlow to kick off recovery with all business network members subFlow(InitiateReconciliationWithBusinessNetwork(getMembers()))
+            // Initiate a subFlow to kick off recovery with all Business Network members subFlow(InitiateReconciliationWithBusinessNetwork(getMembers()))
         }